Normal forms of two-dimensional metrics admitting exactly one essential projective vector field: Acknowledgments

 \section{Acknowledgments}

 The authors wish to thank Vladimir Matveev for numerous suggestions, helpful discussions and comments.
 They gratefully acknowledge support from the project \emph{FIR-2013 Geometria delle equazioni differenziali} of \emph{Istituto Nazionale di Alta Matematica} (INdAM).
-Gianni Manno was also partially supported by ``Starting grant per giovani ricercatori'' of Politecnico di Torino, code \emph{53\_RSG16MANGIO}.
+Gianni Manno acknowledges, as well, support by ``Starting grant per giovani ricercatori'' of Politecnico di Torino (code \emph{53\_RSG16MANGIO}), the PRIN project 2017 ``Real and Complex Manifolds: Topology, Geometry and holomorphic dynamics'', the project ``Connessioni proiettive, equazioni di Monge-Amp\`ere e sistemi integrabili'' (INdAM) and ``MIUR grant Dipartimenti di Eccellenza 2018-2022 (E11G18000350001)''.
 Gianni Manno is a member of GNSAGA of INdAM.
 Andreas Vollmer acknowledges his previous membership with GNSAGA.
-This paper was partially written when Andreas Vollmer was a research fellow of \emph{Istituto Nazionale di Alta Matematica}.
-He is now a research fellow of Deutsche Forschungsgemeinschaft (DFG).
+This paper was partially written when Andreas Vollmer was a research fellow of INdAM.
+He is now a research fellow of the German Research Foundation (Deutsche Forschungsgemeinschaft DFG, project number 353063958).

 We acknowledge the use of Sagemath and Maple\textsuperscript{TM} in computations referred to in this paper.
 Maple is a trademark of Waterloo Maple Inc. Sagemath is a free and open-source mathematics software system licensed under the GNU General Public License.